nvanva/deepmistake/README.md

-# DeepMistake2
+# DeepMistake-WiC
-This repository contains **DeepMistake2**, an improved version of the Word-in-Context model used by the DeepMistake team.
+This repository contains **DeepMistake-WiC**, an improved version of the Word-in-Context model used by the DeepMistake team.

 **DeepMistake** is the name of the team that participated in two Lexical Semantic Change Detections (LSCD) shared tasks: [DeepMistake at RuShiftEval-2021](https://www.dialog-21.ru/media/5491/arefyevnplusetal133.pdf) for Russian and [DeepMistake at LSCDiscovery-2022](https://aclanthology.org/2022.lchange-1.18/) for Spanish.
 The main components of the proposed solutions are:
 - sampling pairs of word usages,